yazdanparasthesam/machine-learning-zoocamp/Capstone3/README.md

 - **Evidently** – data and prediction drift analysis for NLP models
 - **Scikit-learn** – evaluation metrics and preprocessing utilities
+- **Prometheus** – metrics collection and monitoring for API and model inference

 ### Containerization & Orchestration